Vertrieb

 Sales prospecting

-Just like in the gold rush era, (sales) prospecting is about finding the best and biggest nugget.
-In your case, this is the prospect that most closely fits your ICP (ideal customer profile).
+In the gold rush era, prospecting was about finding the best and biggest nugget.
+Similarly, prospecting in sales means finding the client that most closely fits your ICP (ideal customer profile).
 Once you’ve identified potential prospects, your goal is to connect with them to ultimately generate new business.

 Sales prospecting, as the name suggests, is usually led by sales teams.
-Sales prospecting is a lot of footwork compared to the more automated processes of lead generation.
-There are many ways you can go about prospecting, but where in the journey do you start?
+It involves a lot of footwork compared to the more automated processes of lead generation.
+There are many ways you can go about prospecting, but where in the journey should you start prospecting sales?

 Where does sales prospecting take place within the sales funnel?